MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 - Applicable: This issue applies to release 2408.
 - Cause: The A-series VMs are deprecated in Azure, so they cannot be used in Azure Stack Hub.
 - Remediation: Although Azure Stack Hub isn't removing the A-series SKU, other undefined behavior might occur if you continue using it (such as with the load balancer, VMSS, etc).
-Therefore, you should use a different VM SKU when you are ready.
+Therefore, you should use a different VM SKU when you're ready.
 There is no cost difference in using different VM SKUs on Azure Stack Hub.
 - Occurrence: Common.

 <!-- ## Alerts -->